Men of the Docks: Description

 A writer for The Craftsman considered Men of the Docks to be "free of affectation of soul or technique", presenting a situation of solidity the way a normal man would see it, thus holding onto the scene through reality.
 However, the art critics Robert W. Snyder and Rebecca Zurier consider the painting to leave viewers in suspense as to the exact nature of the message received by this group of men, whether it is news that no work is available or notice that the men can begin their labor.
 This tension, they write, paired with the juxtaposition of the skyline and harbor (almost hidden from land), emphasizes the precariousness of the laborers' situation.

 Completion

 The artist, George Bellows, arrived in New York City in 1904.
 He completed Men of the Docks in 1912.
 At the time the Ashcan School, a group of painters who focused on the daily life in New York, was prominent.
 Bellows, and Men of the Docks, has been considered part of this movement.

 In the early 20th century, day laborers in the New York docks worked depending on the availability of ships to unload, and thus when not working they often stood nearby, waiting for news that there was work.
+One interpretation is the man at the lower left is the odd one out.
+He walks away dejected in a cold shadow.
+Other men see him and some pity him but that’s the way the cookie crumbled.
+Maybe tomorrow, but today he has to go home and tell the family there’s no money today.
 This subject of men at the New York docks was a common one for Bellows, as well as fellow Ashcan painters such as Everett Shinn.
 Men of the Docks is the largest example of Bellows' treatment of the subject.